 - Gloves or mittens

-- Sleeping bag, warm to 20 degrees F, either down or fibrefill (or you can rent one in Kathmandu)
+- Sleeping bag, warm to 20 degrees F, either down or fiberfill (or you can rent one in Kathmandu)

-- Parka, down or fibrefill; a ski jacket is ok
+- Parka, down, or fiberfill; a ski jacket is ok

 - Duffel bag, canvas or nylon, without a frame (for porters to carry)

-- Water bottle 1 litre or 1 quart; be sure that it does not leak.
+- Water bottle 1 liter or 1 quart; be sure that it does not leak.

-- Hats, one with a brim for sun; one wool for cold weather.
+- Hats, one with a brim for the sun; one wool for cold weather.

 - Shorts – it may be warm during the day, especially near Pokhara.
 You will probably not wear shorts on Everest treks.
 Women should wear skirts instead of shorts.

-- Socks – two pairs thick wool or wool/nylon.
+- Socks – two pairs of thick wool or wool/nylon.